sualh1999/Free-Udemy-Coupon-API/README.md

 ## ⏱ Rate Limits

 To ensure fair usage, the API implements rate limiting.
 If you exceed the limit, you'll receive a response with a `Retry-After` header indicating when you can resume making requests.

+## 🤝 Contribute

+Want to contribute to this project?
+We welcome contributions of all kinds!
+Whether you're fixing bugs, improving documentation, or proposing new features, your help is appreciated.

+### TODO

+- Optimize HTML templates to reduce the HTML percentage in the repository (currently >65%), as GitHub is classifying this as an HTML project rather than Python/Django
+- Add more API endpoints for filtering courses by category
+- Improve test coverage

 ## 📩 Contact